maciej-tomasz-krzeminski/static_visitor_calculator/readme.md

 ## Features
 Three executables built:
- -calc_fc using the fc library
+ -  calc_fc using the fc library
- -calc_std uses std::visit
+ -  calc_std uses std::visit
- -calc_dynamic uses hand made dynamic dispatch visitors
+ -  calc_dynamic uses hand made dynamic dispatch visitors

 The canonical example here would be to create and visit an abstract syntax tree, however the grammar is so simple that the evaluation of expressions is performed while parsing.
 So I used tokens of the lexer to be demonstrated as an example.